 We serve seniors who need a little help from time to time but don’t want the crowds, hallways, and institutional feel of most assisted living and retirement facilities.
 We provide a residential home atmosphere in a quiet, safe, family neighborhood.
 Instead of serving masses of seniors, our offering is for small, intimate living quarters in beautiful residential homes.
-Every Constant Care Assisted Living home provides professional, licensed caregivers on site 24/7.
+Every Constant Care Homes senior living home provides professional, licensed caregivers on-site 24/7.
 All doorways are monitored 24/7 to ensure safety.
 We specialize in higher acuity, memory care, and other areas for the elderly.

 Choosing a small or large facility depends on your loved one’s level of independence and on their socialization preference.
 A larger assisted living facility will often offer an opulent environment, open bar, movie theater, swimming pool, and rigorous activities program.
 However, the caregiver to resident ratio in this facility is generally larger and not able to provide as close support as a smaller facility.

 Memory Care is perhaps the most specialized service in long-term care.
 The term Memory Care usually implies a specific skill set that is focused on residents with dementia.
 Although memory care can be provided in a “standard” assisted living facility, the “true” nature of memory care is a secured facility; a facility in which the exits are locked throughout the day.
 This prevents exit seeking dementia residents from wandering away from the facility.

 Services provided among assisted living facilities can vary, but the service basics are medication administration, bathing, dressing, meals, cleaning, laundry, and at least some level of activities.
 The key difference in facilities often boils down to caregiver involvement and engagement.